NREL/EnergyPlus/design/FY2021/NFP-AssemblyWindowOutputReporting.md

 azimuth, tilt, cardinal direction. <ins>The assembly result include the effect of the frame and divider.</ins>

+<ins>Differences should still be expected between the results from EnergyPlus
+and the WINDOW program for the u-factor, SHGC, and visible transmittance, both glass and assembly.
+This differences are based on algorithmic differences between the two programs even though they do share some code in the Windows Calculation Engine, other portions of the algorithms differ.</ins>

 ## Input Description ##

 The  only input change is to provide the user a way to specify the NFRC product type so